Battle of Arras (1917): Battle of Vimy Ridge (9–12 April 1917)

 At roughly the same time, in perhaps the most carefully crafted portion of the entire offensive, the Canadian Corps launched an assault on Vimy Ridge.
-Advancing behind a creeping barrage and making heavy use of machine guns – eighty to each brigade, including one Lewis gun in each platoon – the corps was able to advance through about 4000 yd of German defences and captured the crest of the ridge at about 13:00.
-Military historians have attributed the success of this attack to careful planning by Canadian Corps commander Julian Byng and his subordinate General Arthur Currie, constant training and the assignment of specific objectives to each platoon.
-By giving units specific goals, troops could continue the attack even if their officers were killed or communication broke down, thus bypassing two major problems of combat on the Western Front.
+Advancing behind a creeping barrage and making heavy use of machine guns – eighty to each brigade, including one Lewis gun in each platoon – the corps was able to advance through about 4000 yd of German defences and captured the crest of the ridge at about 13:00 on 10 April.
+Military historians have attributed the success of this attack to careful planning by Canadian Corps commander Julian Byng and his subordinate General Arthur Currie.

+Constant training and the assignment of objectives to each platoon made them more independent, by giving units tasks, troops could continue the attack even if their officers were killed or communication broke down, bypassing two problems of combat on the Western Front.
 The Canadian troops could see the Germans in retreat across the Douai Plain away from the ridge.
-There was nevertheless an inflexibility to the plan which prevented the leading troops from continuing the advance and on 10 April the Germans began to stop the gaps with reserves.
+There was an inflexibility to the plan which prevented the leading troops from continuing the advance and on 10 April the Germans began to stop the gaps with reserves.